3 Ways to Increase Leadership Communication

 Encourage employee feedback

-Leaders in high-performance organizations are 2x more likely than low-performers to be seen as good communicators, according to The People-Profit Chain™ from i4cp.
+Leaders in high-performance organizations are 2x more likely than low-performers to be seen as good communicators, according to The People-Productivity Chain™ from i4cp.
 But how are leaders supposed to know if they are communicating well--or enough?
 HR needs to make sure that leaders are asking for feedback and responding to suggestions in good faith as well.
 Communication is not an inherent skill; it must be learned and developed over time.
 Leaders must remain open to constructive criticism and welcome outside advice to improve.

 Create a welcoming culture